gapacurar/AIFacade/docs/analysis_and_design_document.md

 3.1 **Functional Requirements** (excerpt)

-At its core, AIFacade is built around the needs of a single user interacting with an AI system.
-That journey begins with secure user registration and authentication, relying on hashed passwords to ensure sensitive information is never exposed.
+AIFacade is fundamentally designed to cater to the requirements of authorized and authenticated users who engage with an AI system.
+Its architecture focuses on ensuring seamless interaction, prioritizing user experience, and enhancing the overall efficiency of AI-driven tasks.
+By addressing the specific needs of these users, AIFacade aims to create a robust platform that supports effective collaboration between humans and AI, enabling users to harness the full potential of artificial intelligence in their workflows.
+The user journey begins with secure user registration and authentication, relying on hashed passwords to ensure sensitive information is never exposed.
 Once inside, users submit prompts, receive AI responses, and see their conversation unfold inline on a single page—mirroring the elegance of a chat app with none of the overhead.

 Users can also clear their chat history entirely, which removes not just the messages but the context—freeing them to start anew.
 In rare moments when things go wrong, such as accessing a nonexistent route or when an internal error occurs, custom pages appear to gently redirect them, without breaking immersion.

 3.2 **Non-Functional Requirements**

 Behind the scenes, several essential guarantees shape the experience.
 Security measures like CSRF tokens and strict HTTP headers protect every form submission and interaction.
 To avoid abuse and maintain fair usage, the system applies rate limits on prompt submissions.
 The UI, while optimized for desktop experiences, is built using Bootstrap to allow some measure of responsiveness.
 And throughout the codebase, design decisions favor maintainability—evidenced by clean separation of modules and a testing regime that aims for near-complete coverage.

+At its core, AIFacade is built around the needs of any authorized and authenticated user interacting with an AI system.
+Behind the scenes, several essential guarantees shape the experience.
+Security measures such as CSRF tokens and strict HTTP headers protect every form submission and interaction.
+To combat classical security threats like SQL injection, the system implements parameterized queries and input validation to ensure data integrity and prevent unauthorized access.
+Additionally, to avoid abuse and maintain fair usage, the system applies rate limits on prompt submissions.
+The UI, while optimized for desktop experiences, is built using Bootstrap to allow some measure of responsiveness.
+Throughout the codebase, design decisions favor maintainability—evidenced by clean separation of modules and a testing regime that aims for near-complete coverage.

 ## 4. System Overview